DrThomasAger/smile/README.md

 Instructions in a prompt are for telling the model what to **do with the data**, like `find all mentions of the key phrase`, data in the prompt is for **maximizing relevant context for the model**, like a wikipedia page about "pleasure" gives relevant context to the model for a query like "Why does smiling release happy chemicals like chocolate or the sun?"

+### Tasks

+The text inside the section **changes with the prompt and task required.**

+Tasks are defined processes with inputs and outputs, usually also with input data.
+We normally have expected results and test cases for them.

+Think of things like automatic website builders with many steps, with a task of `make a website that matches the brand's dataset`.

+In ***(: Smile***, we separate these different types of instruction, like `task inforimation` or `data` or `personality` or `name tag` into sections with clearly different demarcations and names.
+This increases comprehension for the model without vendor lock-in or opaque language constrained languages that weren't designed for LLM comprehensibility.

 ## Eyes